Vaishnavi-07-Aws/personal-notes-manager/personal-notes-manager-setup.md

 ## 1. Backend - `.env` File

-Create a file named `.env` in the `backend/` directory with the following content:
+A file named `.env` in the `backend/` directory with the following content:

 ```
 PORT=5000